best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 or emailing us at [emailing us](mailto:ASAP@ons.gov.uk).
 ```

-This section of the guidance is targeted at those who manage data analysis/science/engineering work in government
+This section of the guidance targets those who manage data analysis/science/engineering work in government
 or those acting as product owners for analytical products.

 It aims to help you support your team to apply the good quality assurance practices described in the wider
 [Quality assurance of code for analysis and research guidance](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html).
-Processes that apply these good practices are referred to as a reproducible analytical pipelines (RAP).
+We refer to processes that apply these good practices as a reproducible analytical pipelines (RAP).

 Before applying this guidance, you should have a basic awareness of the tools and
 techniques used to do quality analysis as code - the [introduction to RAP course](https://learninghub.ons.gov.uk/course/view.php?id=1236) outlines these.